VoxeLibre/VoxeLibre/mods/HELP/mcl_craftguide/API.md

 Set the optional `override` argument to `true` to intentionally replace an existing definition.
 The station keeps its position in the registration order.
-Registering a duplicate without `override` raises an error.
+A duplicate without `override` is ignored, logged as a warning, and does not stop the server from loading.
+Explicit replacement with `override` is silent.

 ```lua
 mcl_craftguide.register_station("example:processor", {